learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-21-getting-started.md

 ---

 Hi there!
-This will be my very first blog post.
 Continue reading if you are unfamiliar with Docker or Jenkins.
 To get started we provide you with some general information about both tools regarding their installation and the continuous deployment process.

 ## Docker